-A student who believes to be the subject of unlawful harassment or observes another student being unlawfully harassed should provide a written complaint to the instructor or Dean as soon as possible after the incident has occurred.
+A student who believes to be the subject of unlawful harassment or observes another student being unlawfully harassed should provide a written complaint to the instructor or ©Agape College of Business and Science 2021 Rev 09/22/2021

+Dean as soon as possible after the incident has occurred.
 The student should follow the steps listed in the catalog's Complaint Policy if the matter is unresolved.